jangroth/aws-certification-notes/devops-engineer-professional.md

 * Can have up to 15 read replicas
 * Can have a *Global Database*, spawning across multiple regions
   * Available for both MySQL and PostgreSQL
-* Can have 'Reder Endpoint' - load-balances connections to available Aurora Replicas in an Aurora DB cluster
+* Can have 'Reader Endpoint' - load-balances connections to available Aurora Replicas in an Aurora DB cluster

 <a name="5_1_2"></a>
 ### [↖](#5_1)[↑](#5_1_1)[↓](#5_1_3) CloudFront